 There are quite a few search engines available out there but the most popular one is Google.
-Almost 75% of the online users go for Google as their first choice and this number would have been much greater hadn’t China blocked Google.
+Almost 75% of the online users go for Google and it’s rich snippets tools as their first choice and this number would have been much greater hadn’t China blocked Google.

 Structured Data is a way of organizing the content of one’s website so that it becomes easy for the search engine to know what certain terms relate to.

 In short, this makes it easy for the search engine to gather or extract data from the web page.
 This also enables Google to show special information related to the search query.
 For example, the data structure for a recipe page will include data like, cooking time, ingredient, calories, serving size, etc. So with this even if a parameter like calories is searched, this recipe can be included in search results.